Computer debug routines

 Debug has been included in every version of MS-DOS as well as Windows.
 When running any of the debug routines it is recommended that if you have Windows that you exit or shut down to get into a real DOS prompt (unless you're running Windows ME, Windows 2000, Windows XP, or later versions).

-Once at the MS- DOS prompt, run through the below example, this example is perfectly fine to run on any PC Computer running MS-DOS and Windows and will not harm anything.
+Once at the MS- DOS prompt, run through the example below, this example is perfectly fine to run on any PC Computer running MS-DOS and Windows and will not harm anything.

 Type debug and press enter.